microsoft/BotFramework-Composer/docs/concept-memory.md

 * **turn** is associated with a single turn.
 You can also think of this as the bot handling a single message from the user.
 Properties in the turn scope are discarded at the end of the turn.

 ## Set properties with prompts
-Input is collected from user's with prompt types provided in the **Ask a question** sub-menu.
+Input is collected from users with prompt types provided in the **Ask a question** sub-menu.

 ![Ask a question submenu](./media/memory/ask-a-question-menu.png)